openframe-org/criteria-set-protocol/README.md

 }
 ```

-#### task
-A task represents a single task in the Template.
+- **task**: A task represents a single task in the Template.
 A task is an object with the following properties:

 ```json5
 // Example task